 Dr. Jubelirer is board certified physician specializing in the diagnosis and treatment of ADHD, Asperger’s Syndrome/Autism, and related psychosocial and academic problems for adults, adolescents, and children.
 He also performs and analyzes QEEG brain mapping , to better understand brain function and support an accurate diagnosis of ADHD or presence of traumatic brain injury.

-In addition, Dr. Jubelirer also has a special expertise in evaluating problems with Short Term Memory and Executive Function skills, which primarily effect organization, time management, planning, self starting and prioritizing.
+In addition, Dr. Jubelirer also has expertise in evaluating problems with Executive Function skills, which primarily effect organization, time management, planning, self starting and prioritizing.

 Dr. Shulimson is a psychologist who has a postdoctoral Master of Science degree in Clinical Psychopharmacology.
 He is experienced in working with clients who have ADD/ADHD, anxiety, depression, behavior problems, traumatic brain injury, and chronic pain.
 He specializes in biofeedback and neurofeedback as treatments for ADD/ADHD and other psychological and medical disorders.